DavidBetteridge/Vectorisation/From0to10000/script.md

 Drill into the sum source code

-The vector class uses SIMD assembly instructions which works on multiple pieces of data at once.
+The vector class uses SIMD ( Single Instruction Multiple Data) assembly instructions which works on multiple pieces of data at once.

 ## 54 - Experiment 5 - Usage